woodrush/lambda-8cc/README.md

 ## How is it Done? - A Programmable Virtual CPU Written in Lambda Calculus
-To build lambda-8cc, I first made [LambdaVM](https://github.com/woodrush/lambdavm), a programmable virtual CPU with an arbitrarily configurable ROM/RAM address size and word size with an arbitrary number of registers, all expressed as a single lambda calculus term.
+To build lambda-8cc, I first made [LambdaVM](https://github.com/woodrush/lambdavm).
+LambdaVM is a programmable virtual CPU with an arbitrarily configurable ROM/RAM address and word size with an arbitrary number of registers, expressed as a single lambda calculus term.
-Despite its rather rich capability, LambdaVM has a very small lambda calculus term.
+Despite its rich capability, LambdaVM has a compact lambda calculus term.
 Here is its entire lambda calculus term in plaintext:

 ```text